5 Management of patients on antiretroviral treatment

-However, in patients who are unable to maintain excellent adherence in spite of help and support, a DOT system, where the responsibility for taking antiretroviral drugs is given to another reliable person (a ‘treatment partner’), may be useful.
+However, in patients who are unable to maintain excellent adherence in spite of help and support, a DOT system, where the responsibility for taking ARVs is given to another reliable person (a ‘treatment partner’), may be useful.

 5-50 What is a national HIV adherence programme?

-It is hoped that the media and the general community will help in reminding people on antiretroviral treatment to take their medication.
+It is hoped that the media and the general community can help to reminding people on ART to take their medication.
 Reminders could be given over the radio or on television.
-As HIV is a national problem, it is important that the whole nation helps to make sure that there is excellent adherence to antiretroviral treatment in order to reduce the risk of HIV drug resistance and the further spread of HIV.
+As HIV is a national problem, it is important that the whole nation helps to make sure that there is excellent adherence to ART in order to reduce the risk of HIV drug resistance and the further spread of HIV.

 5-51 What is drug resistance?

-Drug resistance in HIV occurs when the multiplication of HIV is not blocked completely by a particular drug combination.
-Drug resistance will lead to treatment failure.
+Drug resistance in HIV occurs when the replication of HIV is not blocked completely by a particular drug combination.
+Drug resistance leads to treatment failure.

 5-52 Is drug resistance important?

 Yes.
-The development of resistance to one or more antiretroviral drugs will reduce the chance of successful treatment to the individual.
+The development of resistance to 1 or more ARVs will reduce the chance of successful treatment to the individual.
 It will also increase the risk of other people in the community acquiring HIV infection which is resistant to those drugs.
 This can be disastrous to both the patient and the community.

 Drug resistance can be disastrous to both the patient and the community.

-- Resistance is most common with ‘non-nucs’ and 3TC as resistance occurs after a single mutation.
-Resistance to lopinavir/ritonavir is uncommon.
+- Resistance is most common with non-nucs and 3TC as resistance occurs after a single mutation.
+Resistance to lopinavir/ritonavir/dolutegravir is uncommon.

 5-53 How can drug resistance be avoided?

-- By using a combination of three drugs from two drug classes.
+- By using a combination of 3 drugs from 2 drug classes.
 This is the basis of standardised regimens.

 - By excellent adherence.
 The more frequently doses are missed, the greater is the risk of resistance to those drugs.